gscottqueen/user-guide/about.md

 Worked as a Digital Media Manager for a Design museum in North Carolina known as The Mint Museum.

 - still one of my favorite places to have worked
-- Oversaw the digitization of artworks, contemporary installations, and nex-gen social platforms
+- Oversaw the digitization of artworks, contemporary installations, and next-gen social platforms
 - Used to sneak into the registrar area to see all the work that was not on display

 > Februarish, 2016